Course overview

 This is a 40-credit module.

-You examine the impact of the First World War on the societies of the major participants.
-And consider how the war influenced social change, either by accelerating or preventing it, and whether any of that social changes had lasting effects.
+Examine the impact of the First World War on the societies of the major combatants.
+Explore how the world’s first total war influenced social change, either by accelerating or preventing it, and whether any of the social changes that did occur due to the war had lasting effects.

 Final-year core modules